ATRIAL FIBRILLATION

 • A secondary analysis that only included subjects with heart failure (NYHA class ≥ II) at baseline (N=778) found that ablation was superior to antiarrhythmics for the primary outcome and overall mortality [PMID 33554614]

-Findings: Among patients with A fib, the strategy of catheter ablation, compared with medical therapy, did not significantly reduce the primary composite endpoint of death, disabling stroke, serious bleeding, or cardiac arrest.
+Findings: Among patients with AF, the strategy of catheter ablation, compared with medical therapy, did not significantly reduce the primary composite endpoint of death, disabling stroke, serious bleeding, or cardiac arrest.
 However, the estimated treatment effect of catheter ablation was affected by lower-than-expected event rates and treatment crossovers, which should be considered in interpreting the results of the trial.

 Main inclusion criteria

-• Symptomatic paroxysmal or persistent A fib
+• Symptomatic paroxysmal or persistent AF

 • EF ≤ 35%